What should I do if I have blood in my semen?

 c.
 Other specific tests

 Your GP may arrange an ultrasound scan of your kidneys and bladder, pictured right.
-This is more likely to be arranged by the urology department who may also request a rectal ultrasound scan of your prostate gland and seminal vesicles.
+This is more likely to be arranged by the urology department and they may also request a transrectal rectal ultrasound scan of your prostate and seminal vesicles.

 What could have caused the blood in my semen?

-Most patients with blood in the semen have low-grade prostate, urethral or seminal vesicle inflammation which requires no specific treatment and often resolves spontaneously
+Most patients with blood in the semen have low-grade prostate, urethral or seminal vesicle inflammation which requires no specific treatment and usually resolves spontaneously

 Although there are many potential causes for blood in the semen, it is often difficult to identify a clear cause.
 Those most often found are:

-- Other causes, including less common infections (e,g.
-TB, schistosomiasis)
+- other causes, including less common infections (e,g. tuberculosis, schistosomiasis)